[Top 4 Methods] How to Recover Files Deleted by CHKDSK

 5. Select your desired files and hit "Recover" to save them to a safe location.

-Method 3: Use Windows File Recovery Tool
+Method 3: Windows File Recovery (Command-Line Utility)

 Why Windows File Recovery Is Useful